 Classifying the source business as a business template

 This next component can only be done via the partner dashboard.
 As such, only users with access to the partner dashboard can complete this step.

-In theory, anyone in your business that does not have white label or partner (ie reseller) access can still create and maintain the source business settings.
+In theory, anyone in your business that does not have brand or partner (ie partner) access can still create and maintain the source business settings.
 If a full access business user has created the source business then they will be able to maintain the settings as they will be given automatic full access permissions to that business.
 Otherwise, they will need to be granted full access permission to the source business.

 How do I apply a business template to a new business?

 A business template can only be applied at the time a new business is being created/added.
 To be clear, existing businesses cannot retrospectively apply a business template.